sbisbee/node-everlast/README.md

 Child Spawning
 --------------

-Children are spawned with `child_process.spawn()` and their stdio is ignored.
+Children are spawned with `child_process.spawn()`.
+Their stdout and stderr streams are piped to the process's respective stdout and stderr without modification.
-So, don't rely on stdout for logging and use a proper logging system instead.

 TODO
 ----